 Alternately, a support order or income withholding order may be registered in the payor’s new state of residence by forwarding appropriate documents to the court of the new state.
 If a support order is registered in a new state, it is enforceable as if it had been ordered by a court of the new state.
 Notice of the registration must be given to the payor spouse or parent.
 The payor may contest the validity or enforcement of the registered order by requesting a hearing no more than 20 days after receiving notice of the registration.

 Parties may wish, at some point, to modify child or spousal support orders.
 For child support orders, as long as one party still lives in the state that issued the original order, the court of the original state is the only court that can modify the order.
 Additionally, if all parties agree to move jurisdiction to the new state, they may then file the child support agreement in the new state’s court.
-For spousal support orders, only the original court can modify the order, even if all parties involved have have left the state.
+For spousal support orders, only the original court can modify the order, even if all parties involved have left the state.

 If you are having trouble enforcing a child or spousal support order, a dedicated attorney can provide invaluable advice and assistance.
 Please contact West Palm Beach family law attorney William Wallshein for a free initial consultation.